 You have to do every job required from sales to web development.
 There's no one there to help you out when you're busy.
 It's down to you to stay on top of everything, which inevitably means working longer hours to make sure everything's in order.

-Although you can book holidays or have a day off sick without anyone having to seek approval, it also means that your business is shut down when you do so.
+Although you can book holidays or have a day off sick without ever having to seek approval, it also means that your business is shut down when you do so.

 There are over 6,000 grants available for UK businesses and many of them specifically target sole traders.
 Grants are a great way of funding your business as they can provide capital for specific projects.
 Most importantly, the money doesn't have to be paid back.